The Virtual Jewish History Tour

 Today's Jewish Community

-Since then, the Jewish community has dwindled, with many Jews never returning after they were evacuated to British territories during World War II along with the rest of the civilian population.
-A small number of Jews still live in Gibraltar, and some hold leading roles in government, and maintain four synagogues.
+After the 19th century, however, the Jewish community began to dwindle with many Jews never returning after they were evacuated to British territories during World War II.
+After the war, only a small number of Jews remained in Gibraltar.

 Notable Jewish Sites